Nemesio Yabut: Politics

-In 1969, Yabut ran for congressman of the first district of Rizal, but lost to Vice Governor Neptali Gonzales.
+In 1969, Yábut ran for congressman of the first district of Rizal, but lost to Vice Governor Neptali Gonzales.
 Two years later, in 1971, he was elected mayor of Makati and took office on the first day of 1972.
 He was the member of the Kilusang Bagong Lipunan and was an ally of former president Ferdinand Marcos.
-In 1980, Yabut was reelected in the same position.
+In 1980, Yábut was reelected in the same position.

 Sports administration

 From 1978 to 1986, he was appointed as chairman of the Philippine Racing Commission.
 He also served as president of Asian Volleyball Confederation from 1976 to 1979.

 Personal life

-Yabut was married to Corrine Siddons.
-They had seven children together, including Arturo "Toro", who served as Makati Vice Mayor from 1992 to 1998, and Nemesio Jr. "King", who served as 2nd district councilor from 2001 to 2007, 2010 to 2019, 2025-present.
-His grandchild, Anna Alcina "Alcine" Yabut, is currently serving her second term as councilor in the 1st district of Makati.
+Yábut was married to Corrine Siddons.
+They had seven children together, including Nemesio Arturo "Toro" III, who served as Makati Vice Mayor from 1992 to 1998, Ricardo "Ricky", who unsuccessfully ran for mayor of Makati in 1988 and 2019, and Nemesio Jr. "King", who has served as 2nd district councilor from 2001 to 2007, 2010 to 2019, and since 2025.
+His grandchild and Arturo's daughter, Anna Alcina "Alcine" Yábut, has served as councilor of Makati from the 1st district since 2019.